 - Preferred stock is more appealing to some investors since it combines features of both bonds and common shares.

 - The public can contribute money by purchasing preferred shares, and these shareholders often have no or few voting rights in the corporation.

-- When it comes to dividends, preferred shareholders have precedence over common stockholders and can be paid monthly or quarterly.
+- Regarding dividends, preferred shareholders precede common stockholders and can be paid monthly or quarterly.
 They often yield more than common shares and can be paid in cash.
-These dividends may be established at a fixed interest rate or in relation to an exchange rate benchmark.
+These dividends may be at a fixed interest rate or in relation to an exchange rate benchmark.

 - Issuing preferred shares are a way of raising money from the public.
 The preferred shareholders usually have no voting rights or limited voting rights in the company.
 The claim on the company’s assets for a preferred shareholder comes below the debt holder’s.
 It is generally less risky as compared to common shares.

-- Preferred stock contains aspects of both equity and debt because it pays set dividends and has the ability to increase in value.
+- Preferred stock contains aspects of both equity and debt because it pays set dividends and can increase in value.
 Investors wanting consistency in anticipated future cash flows will find this compelling.

 Example of cost of preferred share